jericks/jericks.github.io/content/posts/geoc-cli.md

 Buffer a Vector Layer
 ---------------------

-This complete example illustrates how GEOC is inspired by the Unix Philosophy.
+The following complete example illustrates how GEOC is inspired by the Unix Philosophy.

 ```bash
 geoc vector randompoints -g -180,-90,180,90 -n 100 > points.csv